What is the Cynefin game

-Based on the Cynefin Framework, the game is based in a fictitious Accident & Emergency ward (aka Medical Emergency Room).
+Based on the Cynefin Framework, the game is based on a fictitious Accident & Emergency ward (aka Medical Emergency Room).
 The players are presented with different scenarios where patients arrive in different medical conditions and states of distress.
 The players need to know which Cynefin domain to place the patients, and be aware of the dynamics between the domains.
 This is challenging because there isn’t often a full understanding of each patient’s condition and the constraints in the emergency ward.

-The game and framework is designed to encourage participants to make better assessment of the complexity of different real-world situations, and to make use of a structured decision model to treat each situation with appropriate care and consideration.
+The game and framework are designed to encourage participants to make better assessment of the complexity of different real-world situations, and to make use of a structured decision model to treat each situation with appropriate care and consideration.

 Credit goes to Dave Snowden

 The Cynefin framework has been developed by the esteemed academic and consultant Dave Snowden.
 It’s part of his Cogntive Edge consultancy.

 Rights to use Cognitive Edge techniques and tools commercially have been obtained.
 If you choose to use their techniques and tools commercially ensure you’ve obtained the rights.

 Cynefin A&E Simulation Game by Dean Latchana is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.